01 of 11

 Jardin du Luxembourg

 Paris counts many ornate and lovely parks and gardens within the city limits.
-But for some reason I can't quite pinpoint, the Jardin du Luxembourg remains my favorite spot for a sunset stroll-- with the Tuileries running a close second.
+But for us, the Jardin du Luxembourg remains my favorite spot for a sunset stroll-- with the Tuileries running a close second.

 05 of 11